aski-73/configs-to-go/README.md

 # configs-to-go
-Tested configurations files for bad documented software
+Tested configurations files for not well (imo) documented software